jar398/listtools/doc/guide.md

 E.g. if an exemplar belongs to a species then it may also belong to the species's type subspecies, and the subspecies should be listed as a taxon concept containing the exemplar.

+In a checklist of genera with no species, the exemplars would be chosen one per matched genus name pair.
+In general, one should match matchable names whenever no descendant matches, regardless of rank.

 ## The tools